 Examples of this would include:

-Children should be in a rehabilitative or educational setting where the development of auditory (listening and speaking) skills is emphasized.
-Rehabilitative or educational environments that encourage auditory skill development are likely to have a positive effect on the progress in children.
+Children should be in a rehabilitative or educational setting where the development of auditory (listening and spoken language) skills are emphasized.
+Rehabilitative or educational environments that encourage auditory skill development have a positive effect on the child’s progress.

 Other important factors that are considered include:

 The criteria to determine candidacy for cochlear implants have changed a great deal since the devices were first introduced.
 Recently, the Food and Drug Administration (FDA) approved specific cochlear implant devices for children as young as 9 months of age.
 The FDA also recently approved the use of specific devices for individuals with single sided deafness or asymmetric hearing loss.